thacherT1D/new-angular-curriculum/20 - API Integration/80 - Install ui-router.md

 ## Getting setup

-To use hash-style URLs, there's a 4-step process to installing ui-router in your project:
+To use hash-style URLs (`#!/people1`), there's a 4-step process to installing ui-router in your project:

 1. Include the script tag
 1. Register the module
 1. Define a route
 1. Add `<ui-view>` to your HTML file

-To use hash-style URLs, there's a 6-step process to installing ui-router in your project:
+To use clean URLs (`/people/1`), there's a 6-step process to installing ui-router in your project:

 1. Include the script tag
 1. Register the module